ircam-ismm/sc-components/README.md

 ## Integration with other frameworks

-For now, we never used the library within other frameworks such as React or Vue as these framework are not part of our stack.
-Hence, any feedback on such attempt would be really welcome.
+For now, the library has never been tested within other frameworks such as React or Vue as these are not part of our stack.
+Any feedback on such attempt would be welcome!

 ## License